kasparboelkjeldsen/Knowit.Umbraco.InstantBlockPreview/README.md

 - Instant preview for Block Grid and Block List element types.
 - No document save required to perform a preview.
 - Supports rendering through ViewComponents (Block Grid Only)
+- Supports rendering with HTML fetched from an SSR app
 - Experimental support for preview generation through a JavaScript app.